Teja-Srinivas509/Netflix-CLone/README.md

 Create an account if you don't have on TMDB.
 Because I use its free API to consume movie/tv data.
-And then follow the documentation to create API Key Finally, if you use v3 of TMDB API, create a file named .env, and copy and paste the content of .env.example.
-And then paste the API Key you just created.
+And then follow the documentation to create API Key

 Demo
 [scrnli_5_10_2024_4-06-53 PM.webm](https://github.com/Teja-Srinivas509/Netflix-CLone/assets/159931462/0710dc32-aa6c-4e6c-bf20-69ea298aac07)